 “We designed the experience of getting a crown at Tend to be as easy and straightforward as can be,” explains Dr. Chris Salierno.

 At your first appointment:

-Your dentist will start by numbing your tooth and surrounding area
+Your dentist will start by numbing your tooth and surrounding area with local anesthetic.

 If your tooth has any remaining decay, they’ll remove it.
 Then they’ll use a special tool to shape the remaining healthy tooth so its new crown will fit perfectly.